Using the API

 Trigger a synthetic test delivery to verify that a webhook target is reachable and behaving correctly.

 The request body is optional.
-When provided, these fields customise the simulated email:
+These fields set the values in the simulated email:

 | Field | Type | Default | Description |